Daetalus/Hydrogen/README.md

 $ make
 ```

--This clones the GitHub repository and builds Hydrogen and its tests.
+This clones the GitHub repository and builds Hydrogen and its tests.

 You can run Hydrogen code using the command line interface: